xenhim/eosc-pool/README.md

 ### Features

-**This pool is being further developed to provide an easy to use pool for Callisto miners.
+**This pool is being further developed to provide an easy to use pool for EOS Classic miners.
 Testing and bug submissions are welcome!**

 * Support for HTTP and Stratum mining
 * Detailed block stats with luck percentage and full reward